Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): The new layers should be inserted above the selected layer, not at the top of the stack
 - MISSING FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
 - BUG (Alban): After reloading the part library, all the settings of the part lib are reset to what it was when the application started instead of what it was just before reloading
-- BUG (Alban) : When you just form a group, there's no active connection set by default
 - BUG #55 (Alban): When you replace a part in a group, the display area of the group is not recomptuted
 - BUG #56 (Alban): When you replace a part in a group, the replaced part doesn't belong to the group
 - BUG (Alban): For some mice, the middle button doesn't work all the time.